virtuous-sloth/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Bruce Elrick is an information technology consultant whose whose educational background is in physics.
+Bruce Elrick is an information technology consultant whose educational background is in physics.